Nick Nelson (baseball)

-Nicholas B. Nelson (born December 5, 1995) is an American professional baseball pitcher for the Philadelphia Phillies of Major League Baseball (MLB).
-He has previously played in MLB for the New York Yankees.
+Nicholas Benjamin Nelson (born December 5, 1995) is an American professional baseball pitcher for the Hanshin Tigers of Nippon Professional Baseball (NPB).
+He has previously played in Major League Baseball (MLB) for the New York Yankees and Philadelphia Phillies.

 Career

 New York Yankees

 Nelson attended Rutherford High School in Panama City, Florida.
-He drafted by the San Francisco Giants in the 31st round of the 2014 MLB draft, but did not sign and played college baseball at Gulf Coast Community College.
+He was drafted by the San Francisco Giants in the 31st round of the 2014 MLB draft, but did not sign and played college baseball at Gulf Coast Community College.
 He was then drafted by the New York Yankees in the fourth round of the 2016 MLB draft and signed.

 Nelson made his professional debut with the Pulaski Yankees, going 0–3 with a 3.38 ERA over 21 1/3 innings.
 He pitched 2017 with the Charleston RiverDogs, compiling a 3–12 record with a 4.56 ERA over 22 starts, and 2018 with Charleston, Tampa Tarpons and Trenton Thunder, pitching to a combined 8–6 record with a 3.55 ERA over 26 games (25 starts) between the three teams.
 He pitched 2019 with Tampa, Trenton, and the Scranton/Wilkes-Barre RailRiders, going 8–3 with a 2.81 ERA over 18 games (17 starts), striking out 114 over 89 2/3 innings.

 Nelson was added to the Yankees' MLB roster on July 26, 2020.
 He made his MLB debut in the August 1 game against the Boston Red Sox, pitching three shutout innings in relief, and was credited with the win.
+He finished his rookie campaign making 11 appearances and logging a 4.79 ERA with 18 strikeouts in 202/3 innings pitched.

+In 2021, Nelson made 11 appearances for the Yankees, but struggled to an 8.79 ERA with 22 strikeouts in 141/3 innings of work.
+In a larger sample size with Triple-A Scranton, Nelson worked to a 3.81 ERA with 62 strikeouts in 29 games.